peytoncordero/DRI25/data-literacies.md

 - [Catherine D'Ignazio & Lauren F. Klein's Data Feminism](https://data-feminism.mitpress.mit.edu/) (scroll down the page to access the book chapters for free).
 It looks at "big" data from a feminist perspective, and discuss the importance of understanding long histories and socio-political contexts in research, as well as providing an overview of the field.
 - [Feminist Data's Manifest-No](https://www.manifestno.com) discusses the realities of "big" data and the fallacies of unequal harm and risk distribution, particularly towards marginalized communities.
 - [Mimi Onuoha's Missing Data Sets](https://github.com/MimiOnuoha/missing-datasets) looks at "blank spots that exist in spaces that are otherwise data-saturated," that usually affect those who are the most vulnerable.
+- [Digital Rhetorical Privacy Collective](https://drpcollective.com/) "is a coalition approach to studying privacy and surveillance in rhetoric, composition, and technical communication."
+The collective hosts the DRPC Privacy Week, provides teaching resources, and publishes a blog on all things privacy and writing.

 ### Other Tutorials